 - Low production costs

 Diabrux not only allows early diagnosis of bruxism, but also facilitates monitoring of bruxism activity.
 Thus, personalized therapy planning is possible and cost-intensive treatments can be scheduled more accurately.

-The device is easy to apply and patient compliance is high as irritation by the thin device is low.
+The device is easy to apply.
+Patient compliance is high as irritation by the thin device does not occur.
 Production of the device is based on established processes and production costs underline the economic feasibility.